sītā rāma sītā rāma, sītā rāma jaya sītā rāmā

 Lakshmi-Narayan go together, and Lakshmi puja without Lord Narayan has little benefit.
-Diwali is the time went Lord Rama, Sita-devi and Lakshman returned home to Ayodhya after defeating Ravana.
+Divali is the time went Lord Rama, Sita-devi and Lakshman returned home to Ayodhya after defeating Ravana.

 The citizens celebrate the return of their beloved Sita-Rama, Lakshman by lighting up the entire city with lamps.
-Hence this 'Deepavali', or Diwali--Festival of Lights.
+Hence this 'Deepavali'--the Festival of Lights.